tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ### Allowing your Hostname
 Django provides a useful security feature which will only accept requests from particular, *allowed* hosts.
 By only allowing specified domains to be served by your web server, this reduces the chance that your app could be part [HTTP Host Header attack](https://www.acunetix.com/blog/articles/automated-detection-of-host-header-attacks/).
 If you were to load and view your application now, you would encounter a `DisallowedHost` exception stopping your app from loading.

-This is a simple problem to fix, and involves a change in your project's `settings.py` module.
+This is a simple problem to fix and involves a change in your project's `settings.py` module.
 First, work out your app's URL on PythonAnywhere.
 For a basic account, this will be `rangodemo2019.pythonanywhere.com`, where `rangodemo2019` is replaced with your PythonAnywhere username.
-It's a good idea to edit this file locally (on your own computer), then `git add`, `git commit` and `git push` your changes to your Git repository, before downloading the changes to your PythonAnywhere account.
+It's a good idea to edit this file locally (on your computer), then `git add`, `git commit` and `git push` your changes to your Git repository, before downloading the changes to your PythonAnywhere account.
 Alternatively, you can edit the file directly on PythonAnywhere by editing the file in the web interface's files component -- or using a text editor in the terminal, like `nano` or `vi`.

 With this information, open your project's `settings.py` module and locate the `ALLOWED_HOSTS` list, which by default will be empty (and found near the top of the file).
 Add a string with your PythonAnywhere URL into that list -- such that it now looks like the following example.

 {lang="python",linenos=off}
 	ALLOWED_HOSTS = ['rangodemo2019.pythonanywhere.com']

-If you have edited the file on your own computer, you can now go through the (hopefully) now familiar process of running the `git add settings.py`, `git commit` and `git push` commands to make changes to your Git repository.
+If you have edited the file on your computer, you can now go through the (hopefully) familiar process of running the `git add settings.py`, `git commit` and `git push` commands to make changes to your Git repository.
 Once done, you should then run the `git pull` command to retrieve the changes on your PythonAnywhere account through a console.
 If you have edited the file directly on PythonAnywhere, simply save the file.

 T> ### No Place like `127.0.0.1`
 T> When debugging, you might also want to add the host `127.0.0.1` to your `ALLOWED_HOSTS` list so that you'll be able to continue working on your app locally.
 Of course, this should be removed in production.